rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

 ## Install PowerShell on MacOS #

-QUESTION: Is there a brew powershell?
+0. There is a brew powershell as of beta.7:

+   <tt><strong>brew cask install powershell
+   </strong></tt>

+   (do a reinstall to upgrade).

-0. Click to download the latest release for "OSX 10.11" at:<br />
+   Alternately, click to download the latest release for "OSX 10.11" at:<br />
    <a target="_blank" href="https://github.com/PowerShell/PowerShell/">
    https://github.com/PowerShell/PowerShell</a>